 You can sell some or all of your Units at any time.
 This is called a redemption.
 Redemptions will only be permitted in certain minimum amounts.
-See "Purchases, switches and redemptions - How to buy and redeem" on page 7 for details.
-The principal distributor must send your redemption request on the same day it is received.
-The principal distributor must assume all associated costs.
-Redemption requests for the fund are processed in the order in which they are received.
+Your dealer must send your redemption request on the same day it is received.
+The dealer must assume all associated costs.
+Redemption requests for a fund are processed in the order in which they are received.
 We will not process redemption requests specifying a forward date or specific price.

 Redemption orders which are received by Purpose before 4:00 p.m.
 (Toronto time) or such other order cut-off time as specified by Purpose on any valuation date will be priced using that day's NAV per unit.
 Redemption orders which are received by Purpose after 4:00 p.m.
 (Toronto time) or such other cut-off time as specified by Purpose on a valuation date will be priced on the next valuation date.
 If Purpose decides to calculate the NAV per unit at a time other than after the usual valuation time, the NAV per unit received will be determined relative to that time.
-Note that the principal distributor may establish an earlier cut-off time.
+Note that a dealer may establish an earlier cut-off time.